Want to Become an Archer (or just try it)?

 All the archery equipment needed to undertake the tuition is supplied by the Clubs.
 (It is recommended you do not buy any archery equipment until you have completed the course; there is a myriad of options available!
 But, by all means, do have a look.)

-Once you have successfully completed a coaching course, Clubs will be more than happy to welcome your membership as part of the archery family!
+Once you have successfully completed a beginner course, Clubs will be more than happy to welcome your membership as part of the archery family!

-(To be able to shoot at a Club, you need to be a member of an organisation registered under the Archery Alliance of Australia (Archery Australia, 3DAAA or ABA) or receiving instruction at the Club. )
+(In order to be able to shoot at a Club, you must be a member of an organisation registered with Archery Australia, or receiving instruction at the Club, or (as a Temporary Member of AA) a member of 3DAAA, TAA or ABA.)

 A Little History